Also known as

 What does it look like?

-Sharply spiny shrub to 2-3 m tall with woody erect or spreading stems which are many-branched in younger plants but become bare at the base as the plant gets older.
+Sharply spiny shrub (<2-3 m tall) with woody erect or spreading stems which are many-branched in younger plants but become bare at the base as the plant gets older.
 Leaves are reduced to spines, new leaves less so.
 Spines are deeply furrowed.
-Pea-like yellow flowers (13-20 mm long) appear from May to November (occasionally all year round), followed by hairy seed pods (13-25 mm long) which turn black when mature and explode to release seeds.
+Pea-like yellow flowers (13-20 mm long, May-Nov, sometimes all year) are followed by hairy seed pods (13-25 mm long) which turn black when mature and explode to release seeds.

 Why is it weedy?